School Sats review: Lord Bew calls for more creativity

 The coalition government had promised to reform a "flawed" testing system and commissioned this review by Lord Bew, an independent peer and professor of politics at Queen's University, Belfast.

-It will announce next month its plans to change the system, but the Education Secretary Michael Gove has already described the review's findings as "educationally sound".'Less drilling'
+It will announce next month its plans to change the system, but the Education Secretary Michael Gove has already described the review's findings as "educationally sound".

 Lord Bew is recommending the current creative writing - or composition - test be replaced by teacher assessment, where a teacher grades a child's work over a year.